Psychedelic Gong Bath - April

 Low Income Tickets: £10

 Our ticket pricing might seem complicated, but we want everyone to have access to the arts regardless of your financial situation.
 Cut A Shine is a not-for-profit dance company, and we want to engage our local community to get involved.
-If the cost of living crisis is affecting you, choose the cheaper ticket, then, depending on your income levels, pay what you can afford - all the w
+If the cost of living crisis is affecting you, choose the cheaper ticket, then, depending on your income levels, pay what you can afford - all the way up to super awesome supporters of the arts!

 View Event →